-- The Anti-monopoly Guidelines for the Platform Economy Sector published by the Anti-monopoly Committee of the State Council, which took effect on February 7, 2021, prohibits online platforms operators from collecting non-essential user information through coercive means. - In August 2021, the Standing Committee of the NPC promulgated the Personal Information Protection Law, which integrates the scattered rules with respect to personal information rights and privacy protection and took effect on November 1, 2021.
+- The Anti-monopoly Guidelines for the Platform Economy Sector published by the Anti-monopoly Committee of the State Council, which came into effect on February 7, 2021, prohibits online platforms operators from collecting non-essential user information through coercive means. - In August 2021, the Standing Committee of the NPC promulgated the Personal Information Protection Law, which integrates the scattered rules with respect to personal information rights and privacy protection and came into effect on November 1, 2021.
 The Personal Information Protection Law steps up the protection for personal information and imposes additional requirements in terms of its processing.
 Nonetheless, many provisions under this law remain to be clarified by the CAC, other regulatory authorities, and courts in practice.
 We have been updating our privacy policies from time to time to comply with applicable regulatory requirements of PRC government authorities and adopt technical measures to protect data and ensure cybersecurity in a systematic manner.
-We may be required to make further adjustments to our business practices to comply with the personal information protection laws and regulations.
+However, we cannot assure you that the measures we have taken or will take are or will be adequate and we will be compliant with these new laws and regulations described above in all respects.
+For example, as the relevant legislation on consent and separate consent still requires further clarification, we may be deemed to have forced users to consent to our privacy policy or provided users' personal information to third parties without obtaining separate consent.
+In this case, we may be required to make further adjustments to our business practices to comply with the personal information protection laws and regulations.

 Many of the data-related legislations are relatively new and certain concepts thereunder remain subject to clarifications and interpretations by the regulators.
 If any data that we possess belongs to data categories that are subject to heightened scrutiny, we may be required to adopt stricter measures for the protection and management of such data.
 The Cybersecurity Review Measures and the Draft Regulations on Network Data Security remain unclear on whether the relevant requirements will be applicable to companies that are already listed in the United States, such as us.
 We cannot predict the impact of the Cybersecurity Review Measures and the Draft Regulations on Network Data Security, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
-If the Cybersecurity Review Measures and the enacted version of the Draft Regulations on Network Data Security mandate clearance of cybersecurity review and other specific actions to be taken by issuers like us, we face uncertainties as to whether these additional procedures can be completed by us timely, or at all, which may subject us to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our app from the relevant application stores, and materially and adversely affect our business and results of operations and significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
+If the Cybersecurity Review Measures, the enacted version of the Draft Regulations on Network Data Security, and the Measures for Security Assessment of Cross-border Data Transfer mandate clearance of cybersecurity review and other specific actions to be taken by issuers like us, we face uncertainties as to whether these additional procedures can be completed by us timely, or at all, which may subject us to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our app from the relevant application stores, and materially and adversely affect our business and results of operations and significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
 As of the date of this annual report, we have not been involved in any formal investigations on cybersecurity review made by the CAC on such basis.